rafigk2v9c/xfce2gnome/README.md

 # xfce2gnome
-**This project provides an easy tool to switch from the XFCE desktop environment to GNOME or to remove XFCE entirely.(only kali linux users)**
+**This project provides an easy tool to switch from the XFCE desktop environment to GNOME or to remove XFCE entirely.(only kali linux users{for now})**
 # 🚀 Installation

 Clone the repository: